lolaedun/meditation/README.md

 I have also ensured the seconds are displayed in double digits from number 9, but left the minutes to display in single digit for a cleaner and more simple look.

+#### Background Image/Video

+I have chosen use background video over images and ensured this plays well across various devices.
+The video version assists with helping to sit through the meditation/affirmation for longer periods and provides a form of guided imagery.

+I have opted for simple imagery/videoes that dont distract from the ability to see the buttons and affirmations as well as to ensure a relaxed state is quickly achieved without too much going on.
+Footage of nature has helped me to achieve this goal.

 ### Features Left to Implement

 - child mode